keyrm10/pleo-sre-challenge/SOLUTION.md

 - Use a managed Kubernetes service (GKE, EKS, AKS) to reduce operational overhead.
 - Set up a proper CI/CD pipeline (GitHub Actions, GitLab CI) to automate builds, tests, and deployments.
+- Adopt a branching strategy such as GitHub Flow or GitLab Flow, with protected branches for `main` (production), `staging`, and feature branches.
+Use pull/merge requests for code review and automated checks.
+- Implement separate environments for testing, staging, and production.
+Each environment should have its own cluster, with automated promotion of builds from testing → staging → production after passing tests and approvals.
 - Avoid the `latest` tag; use semantic versioning for images.
 - Enable HPA for autoscaling.
 - Centralize monitoring/logging (Prometheus, Grafana, ELK, or Loki).